cschreib/jsonexpr/README.md

  - The usual comparison operators (`>` `>=` `<` `<=` `!=` `==`).
  - Array literals (`[1,2,3]`) and array access (`a[1]`), with arbitrary nesting depth.
  - Object literals (`{'a':1, 'b':'c'}`) and sub-object access (`a.b` or `a['b']`).
- - Custom functions registered in C++ (with arbitrary number of arguments).
+ - Custom functions with arbitrary number of arguments (registered in C++).
- - Immutable variables registered in C++ (as JSON values).
+ - Immutable variables as JSON values (registered in C++, e.g., as read from a file or data set).

 The intended use is to evaluate constraints on a set of JSON values, or apply simple transformations to JSON values.

 Limitations (on purpose):
  - This is not a full blown programming language.
- - There is no assignment or control flow.
-Just one-liner expressions.
+ - There is no assignment or control flow (other than the `a if c else b` ternary expression); the code is just a one-liner expression.
- - Objects are just data (think JSON object), there is are no classes, inheritance etc.
+ - Objects are just data (think JSON object), there are no classes (member functions, inheritance, ...).

 ## Example expressions